After the political thriller Ramaleela, Dileep is back with the historical satire movie Kammara Sambhavam, directed by debutant Rathish Ambat.

 What stands out?

-The way Kammaran orchestrated a set a events bringing together almost all his rivals just before the interval is a part worth mentioning in the storyline.
+The way Kammaran orchestrated a set a events bringing almost all his rivals together is a part worth mentioning.

 As a debutant, director Rathish Ambat’s efforts are worth mentioning, especially till interval, when the script stays strong.

-Sunik KS’ cinematography and the art department have done a commendable job in bringing pre-independence era during the 1940s with a realistic touch.
-The mega budget entertainer is technically brilliant.
+Sunik KS’ cinematography and the art department have done a commendable job in bringing pre-independence era during the 1940s.
+They had a realistic touch making the mega budget entertainer a technically brilliant project.

 Gopi Sundar’s background music is impressive.
 The song Njano Ravo sung by Haricharan Sheshadri and Divya S Menon is a catchy one.